How to Make Candied Lemon Peels – Learn how to candy lemon peels with this step-by-step tutorial. Easy candy recipe, only 2 ingredients required.

 Pour 1/4 cup of sugar into a small bowl.
 Dip the peels into the sugar till coated.
 Sugar coating the peels will add sweetness and help to keep them from sticking together.

 Alternatively, you may let the peels dry as-is for a deeper yellow color and a gel-like texture.

 Place the peels back on the parchment.
 Let them dry for 2-3 hours longer if they are sugar coated, and overnight if they are not.

 At this point, you can serve them, or you can dip them in chocolate.
 For a batch of lemon peels, you will need about 4 ounces of chocolate (dark or white).

 Melt the chocolate in a small bowl in the microwave for 60 seconds, or until you can stir the chocolate to a smooth consistency.
+You can also melt the chocolate using a double boiler.
 Dip the candied peels one at a time into the chocolate, so they are coated halfway up the peel.

 Place the dipped peels on a parchment-lined baking sheet and let them dry for 30-45 minutes.